ABD: Default Exception Abduction in Finite First Order Worlds: Evaluation and Experiments

+Models differ qualitatively in their performance profiles.
+Opus-4.6, Gemini-3.1, DSR, and Grok4.1f form a high-validity cluster; within that group, DSR and Grok4.1f form the strongest compact holdout-generalization pair, with average valid-formula AST near 11, while Opus-4.6 and Gemini-3.1 lead in prompt validity.
+GPT-5.4 is the clearest low-gap outlier: it achieves the best prompt Gap and GRef, but does so with the largest valid formulas (AST 65.9 overall) and weak holdout survival (24.8\% overall; 28.5\% conditional on prompt validity).
+Kimi-K2t shows nearly the opposite tradeoff, remaining compact and conditionally robust but with substantially larger gaps.
+Taken together, the results support three conclusions.

-\paragraph{(i) ABD Is Not Solved.} Parsimony remains challenging: the best systems still incur about one extra abnormality per world beyond a solver lower bound, and this gap roughly doubles on holdouts in ABD-Full/Partial.
+\textbf{(i) ABD Is Not Solved.} Among the high-validity systems, cost parsimony remains challenging: prompt-set gap stays around one extra abnormality per world beyond the solver lower bound, and this gap roughly doubles on holdouts in ABD-Full/Partial.

-\paragraph{(ii) Holdout Evaluation Across All Three Regimes Is Essential.} Training metrics alone are misleading because training sets are adversarially filtered.
-Holdouts reveal that the answer differs by scenario: parsimony inflation dominates in ABD-Full/Partial, while validity brittleness dominates in ABD-Skeptical, suggesting that robust semantics regularizes cost but makes validity harder to preserve.
+\textbf{(ii) Holdout Evaluation Across All Three Regimes Is Essential.} Prompt metrics alone are misleading because prompt sets are adversarially filtered.
+Holdouts reveal different patterns by scenario: parsimony inflation dominates in ABD-Full/Partial, while validity brittleness dominates in ABD-Skeptical, suggesting that robust semantics regularizes cost but makes validity harder to preserve.
+They also show that low survivor-conditioned $\Delta$Gap is not sufficient: GPT-5.4 has the smallest overall $\Delta$Gap, yet only 28.5\% conditional holdout validity.

-\paragraph{(iii) Cost- and Size-Aware Reporting Is Necessary.} Binary validity saturates; cost gaps reveal separation; but gap can be driven down by hypothesis complexity.
-Improved abductive reasoning involves improvement in all three metrics: validity, gap cost, and formula size.
+\textbf{(iii) Cost- and Size-Aware Reporting Is Necessary.} Binary validity saturates; cost gaps reveal one axis of semantic parsimony; AST reveals whether that cost is achieved with compact formulas or with bloated case-splitting.
+The strongest counterexample is GPT-5.4, whose best-in-paper gap scores come with AST 65.9 and weak holdout survival.
+More broadly, longer-than-reference formulas attain lower $\Delta$Gap than shorter ones (+0.52 vs.\ +0.95) while collapsing holdout validity (28\% vs.\ 85\%).
+Improved abductive reasoning therefore requires improvement in all three metrics: validity, cost gap, and formula size.